crate/cratedb-prometheus-adapter/README.rst

     ./cratedb-prometheus-adapter -config.make > config.yml

 If multiple endpoints are listed, the adapter will load-balance between them.
-The options (with one example endpoint) are as below:
+The configuration settings (with one example endpoint) are as below:

 .. code-block:: yaml